 - Stuff and (optional) add squeakers.

-- Sew the top of the toy closed with a double outside seam, one across the hair plus face fabric, and another just above in the fleece hair only.
-(See below.)
+- If cheating instead of invisible stitching (like me on this toy ), sew the top of the toy closed with a double outside seam, one across the hair plus face fabric, and another just above in the fleece hair only.
+Otherwise, you can be a good little monster and use the normal method to fold the gap seam allowance into the toy and hand sew the toy closed with an invisible stitch.

 - Trim any threads or rough edges if/as needed, and enjoy!